hxpro/ansible-role-letsencrypt/README.md

 Requirements
 ------------

-Properly set DNS on all your web nodes
+Properly set DNS for all your web nodes

 Role Variables
 --------------